Computing the quasipotential for highly dissipative and chaotic SDEs. An application to stochastic Lorenz'63: Results

 In this range, the escape states from $C_{+}$ and $C_{-}$ are the saddle limit cycles $\gamma_{+}$ and $\gamma_{-}$ respectively.
 We have computed the quasipotential for two values of $\rho$: $\rho = 15$ and $\rho = 20$.

 The computed quasipotential for $\rho = 15$ with respect to $C_{+}$ is visualized in Fig. \ref{fig15}.
 First, we picked a large computational domain to embrace the level set of the quasipotential enclosing both of the stable equilibria $C_{\pm}$ and used a $613\times613\times613$ mesh and $K = 15$.
 Second, we chose a smaller domain just to enclose $\gamma_{+}$.
 It was a cube with side 13 centered at $C_{+}$, and the mesh in it was $1001\times1001\times1001$. $K$ was set to 20.
 The found quasipotential is nearly constant on $\gamma_{+}$: it varies between 17.42 and 17.45.
 The saddle cycles $\gamma_{\pm}$ are depicted with thick bright red curves.
 A maximum likelihood transition path from $C_{+}$ to $C_{-}$ can be obtained by the concatenation of a MAP from $C_{+}$ to $\gamma_{+}$, the saddle cycle $\gamma_{+}$, and a characteristic going from $\gamma_{+}$ to $C_{-}$.
-One such a MAP and one such a characteristic are shown with the dark red and dark blue curves in Fig. \ref{fig15} respectively.
+One such MAP and one such characteristic are the dark red and dark blue curves in Fig. \ref{fig15} respectively.

-Willing to refine our relatively rough 3D computation and find a more accurate value of the quasipotential on $\gamma_{+}$ with respect to $C_{+}$, we perform 2D computations on the manifold $\mathcal{M}_{+}$ consisting of all characteristics going from $\gamma_{+}$ to $C_{+}$.
+Willing to refine our relatively rough 3D computation and find a more accurate value of the quasipotential on $\gamma_{+}$ with respect to $C_{+}$, we perform 2D computations on the manifold $\mathcal{M}_{+}$ consisting of all characteristics going from $\gamma_{+}$ to $C_{+}$ using the code \\ {\tt olim2DEquilibLimitCycle.c}.
 Fig. \ref{fig15} suggests that $\mathcal{M}_{+}$ is close to the 2D manifold consisting of all MAPs from $C_{+}$ to $\gamma_{+}$.
 So, we neglect the discrepancy between them.
 We generate 2D radial meshes on $\mathcal{M}_{+}$ (see Appendix \ref{sec:appA}) whose coarsened version is shown in Fig. \ref{fig2D15}(a).